 For the time being, let us take the reduction rule as a given.
 Below, it will be expounded by mereology of concepts.
-I am well aware that in certain places this rule will pose some difficulty to some readers' "intuition" (or rather their deep-rooted customs).
-Thus, for example, we will see that two-place predicates like identity and nonidentity may become one-place predicates, and so we will be allowed to say: "x is identical" without specifying to what, and "x is different" without specifying from what.
-Further below I will suggest a didactic method to overcome this difficulty; but, in truth, the whole thing should not be seen as a problem, and one can simply become accustomed to this rule.
+I am well aware that in certain places this rule will pose some difficulty to some readers’ ‟intuition” (or rather their deep-rooted customs).
+Thus, for example, we will see that two-place predicates such as identity and nonidentity may become one-place predicates, and so we will be allowed to say: ‟x is identical” without specifying to what, and ‟x is different” without specifying from what.
+Below I will also suggest a didactic method to overcome this difficulty, but in truth the whole thing should not be seen as a problem, and one can simply become accustomed to this rule.

-I want to emphasize that we may treat, without hesitation, anything that follows the predication mark () as a full predicate, i.e. an expression representing a full concept, that stands on its own even outside the sentence.
+I want to emphasize that we may treat, without hesitation, anything that follows the predication mark () as a full predicate, i.e. an expression representing a full concept, which stands on its own even outside the sentence.
 In the above example, the expression

 Gכd2לa will be considered as a full-fledged concept, even with regard to mereology of concepts (below, at ###).
 I will soon elaborate on this matter.

-By this we can put an end to the hard distinction between one-place, two-place, three-place predicates etc., that weighed heavily on logic for over a century, quite needlessly.
-From now on, the predicate does not have to have a fixed number of places.
+In this way we can put an end to the hard distinction between one-place, two-place, three-place predicates etc., that weighed heavily on logic for over a century, quite needlessly.
+From now on, a predicate does not have to have a fixed number of places.

-This issue takes us back to the controversy (or seeming controversy) between Russell (1937: 12-15) and Leibniz (1890: 266-7), or in fact between Russell and Scholastic logic.
-Russell criticized Leibniz for recognizing only properties, i.e. one-place predicates, and not relations, that is, multi-place predicates.
+This issue takes us back to the controversy (or seeming controversy) between Russell (1937, 12-15) and Leibniz (1890, 266-7), or in fact between Russell and Scholastic logic.
+Russell criticized Leibniz for recognizing only properties, i.e. one-place predicates, and not relations, i.e. multi-place predicates.
 (But he also showed that Leibniz had a more complex position on this matter than the one often attributed to him).
-Russell argued that, by this, Leibniz put the world into an unnecessary straitjacket; a world that contains a variety of objects with a network of relations between them, and not only isolated objects with "interior" properties.
-Russell's argument seems to imply that the determination of whether we speak about property or relation is dependent on reality.
+Russell argued that, by doing so, Leibniz put the world into an unnecessary straitjacket – a world that contains a variety of objects with a network of relations between them, and not only isolated objects with ‟interior” properties.
+Russell’s argument seems to imply that the determination of whether we speak about property or relation is dependent on reality.
 In truth, it is more often dependent on language or other conventions.
-The predicate "loves French [people]" will be considered as a two-place predicate, while its synonym "Francophile," as a one-place predicate; "hates Jews" as a two-place predicate, while "anti-Semite" as a one-place; "eats meat" as a two-place predicate, while "carnivore" as a one-place; and so on.
+The predicate ‟loves French [people]” will be considered as a two-place predicate, while its synonym ‟Francophile” as a one-place predicate; ‟hates Jews” as a two-place predicate, while ‟anti-Semite” as a one-place; ‟eats meat” as a two-place predicate, while ‟carnivore” as a one-place; and so on.
 This is a linguistic distinction that makes logic dependent on arbitrary conventions.

-In the light of this we can understand the sense of the Leibnizian theory of predicates, or rather rephrase it.
-This theory will not argue that there are no relations, or multi-place predicates; in fact, Leibniz himself never claimed it, but that those predicates may be reduced to one-place predicates.
-Furthermore, this reduction will not impede the logical fertility of the concept, but rather increase it by enabling us to make new types of inference that we could not make hitherto, through the use of the reduction rule and other means that will be elaborated below.
+In light of this we can understand the sense of the Leibnizian theory of predicates, or rather rephrase it.
+This theory will not argue that there are no relations or multi-place predicates; in fact, Leibniz himself never claimed this, but rather claimed that those predicates may be reduced to one-place predicates.
+Furthermore, this reduction will not impede the logical fertility of the concept, but will rather increase it by enabling us to make new types of inference that we could not make hitherto, through the use of the reduction rule and other means that will be elaborated below.